metrorailings/OwlBlog/content/posts/super-bowl-lv-analysis.md

 Kansas City's sticky man coverage is a thing of beauty.

 Steve Spagnuolo gambling quite a bit with his jailbreak blitzes on third down.
+It's working though.

 **KC Pass Rush**
 Hits: 7